serverhorror/brain/kb.windows-customizations.md

 ---
-id: nxlvjm6hui0yaltptr19hok
 title: Windows Customizations
-desc: ''
-updated: 1705358891860
-created: 1703770067787
 tags:
   - windows
-  - registry
-  - tweak
-  - keyboard
   - kb
-  - shortcut
-  - hotkey
 ---

 ## Disable `Win+L`

 Source:

-* [How can I disable  the function (window key + L ) used to lock the window (answers.microsoft.com)](https://answers.microsoft.com/en-us/windows/forum/all/how-i-can-disable-the-function-window-key-l-used/fdb6696e-eb2f-4115-a79d-771b7e0bb496)
+- [How can I disable the function (window key + L ) used to lock the window (answers.microsoft.com)](https://answers.microsoft.com/en-us/windows/forum/all/how-i-can-disable-the-function-window-key-l-used/fdb6696e-eb2f-4115-a79d-771b7e0bb496)

 `HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Policies\System`

-* create a new DWORD 32-bit value named `DisableLockWorkstation`
+- create a new DWORD 32-bit value named `DisableLockWorkstation`
-* give it one of these values:
+- give it one of these values:
-  * `1` Disable Lock Workstation
+  - `1` Disable Lock Workstation
-  * `0` Enable Lock Workstation
+  - `0` Enable Lock Workstation

 ## Chane the display resolution for a Hyper-V VM